fbpx

 • You use your reliever medication more than 2 times per week

-• Not following an Asthma Action Plan.
-Not following an Asthma Action Plan in itself won’t cause poor asthma control, especially if you are already taking your medications as prescribed and avoiding triggers, but having an Action Plan can help you recognize when your asthma is worsening and help you know what steps to take to get it back under control
+Having an Asthma Action Plan can help you recognize when your asthma is worsening and help you know what steps to take to break breathlessness.

 Asthma Basics: